 First, Matthew names the apostles and gives them authority.
 Names and authority can go together in Scripture, but the connection is not iron-clad.
 It is interesting that Jesus gives the same capacity and gifting to do the same miracles he did, using similar words.

-Recall these words, the last words in Matt.
-9:
+Recall these words, the last ones in Matthew 9:

 37 Then he said to his disciples, “The harvest is plentiful, but the workers are few.
 38 Therefore, pray to the Lord of the harvest, so that he would propel workers into his harvest.”
 (Matt.
 9:37-38)

-Jesus is carrying out his prayer, by sending out the twelve.
+Jesus is answering his prayer, by sending out the twelve.